thulanimadhavi/PolySplit_Allo/SUPPLEMENTARY.md

 ### Figure S1.
 The full PolySplit pipeline
 <p align="center"><img src="figures/Denovo_assembly_polysplit.png" alt="Full PolySplit pipeline schematic" width="100%"></p>

-*Caption.* Step-by-step schematic expanding the four stages summarized in main-text Fig. 2.
+Step-by-step schematic expanding the four stages summarized in main-text Fig. 2.
 **(A)** Mixed long reads are assembled with Flye and the contigs are clustered into Hi-C blocks by length-normalized contact density and Louvain community detection. **(B)** A generalized suffix array and LCP array over the contigs yield shared canonical 33-mer counts; strong edges